Bespoke Software

 - They can rarely cope with a large business pivot.

-- They force you to operate just how everyone else operates leaving less room for your ideas to provide unique value to your customers.
+- They force you to operate using the same methodology as everyone else, with a very low bar of entry to potential competition - leaving less room for your ideas to provide unique value to your customers, and less opportunity to build success over the long run by truly differentiating your business.

 Simply put they are not designed around you and your needs, but are trying to be a catch all for as wide a market segment as they can get away with.

 What off-the-shelf systems do have however, and what bespoke software development will always struggle to compete against, is a natural cost efficiency.
 But over time, as the software tools (and our own skills) have matured, the gap between the cost of delivering bespoke software compared to an off the shelf service with a never ending monthly fee is ever narrowing.
-And it will continue to narrow - AI (which we are already using and investing our energy in deeper integrations with our current systems of working) will undoubtedly provide another enormous step forwards in that evolution.
+And it will continue to narrow - LLMs (or AI as they are known), which we have aggressively adopted, has undoubtedly provided another enormous step forwards in that evolution.

-That ever narrowing gap, combined with the huge diversity of systems a bespoke system can be made to integrate with, is leading in our opinion to a golden age of bespoke systems, where you can afford to directly dictate the way your software and website operates.
+The ever narrowing price differential, combined with the huge diversity of systems a bespoke system can now be easily integrated with, is leading in our opinion to a golden age of bespoke systems, where you can afford to directly dictate the way your software and website operates.